AndyDune/SelectClosestNumberFromSet/README.md

 Solve tasks
 -----------

-There is hard limited set numbers allowed.
-But the input can be any number.
+There is hard limited set numbers is allowed.
+But in the input can be any number.
 We need to select closest number from allowed set to use next.

 This class can help to solve this task.